Xerostomia or Dry Mouth is a condition where your mouth does not make enough saliva.

 Therefore you should drink plenty of water to keep yourself hydrated and keep your mouth moist.

 This will aid your mouth to chew and swallow as your mouth will remain wet.

 Accompany food with water so that you swallow easily and you can also drink sugar-free drinks.

 Sugar-free chewing gum contains xylitol which helps prevent cavities but it also helps keep your mouth moist with saliva.

-Hence, chew sugar free gum or sucking a sugar-free candy will ensure that your mouth never stays dry longer.
+Hence, chewing sugar-free gum or sucking sugar-free candy will ensure that your mouth never stays dry longer.

 Moreover, you may like to practice breathing through your nose.

 Breathing through the mouth causes your mouth to become dry.